istio/istio.io/content/en/news/releases/1.31.x/announcing-1.31/change-notes/index.md

 enrollment.
   ([Issue #61168](https://github.com/istio/istio/issues/61168))

-- **Fixed** when pilot generated configuration for the agentgateway, due to a number of issues, it basically ignored ListenerSets and routes attached to them.
-Now, when pilot generates configuration for the agentgateway it does not filter out ListenerSets and routes attached to them, enabling agentgateway in Istio to handle ListenerSets properly.
+- **Fixed** an issue where, due to a number of problems, pilot ignored `ListenerSet` resources and the routes attached to them when generating configuration for agentgateway.
+Pilot no longer filters out `ListenerSet` resources and their attached routes, enabling agentgateway in Istio to handle `ListenerSet` resources properly.

-- **Fixed** ListenerSet status reporting when ListenerSet is not allowed by the parent Gateway resource for agentgateway.
-When ListenerSet is not allowed by the parent Gateway we must report `Accepted` condition status as `False`, but it wasn't the case.
-Additionally, given that ListenerSet feature is not experimental as of Gateway API v1.5.0, it's no longer guarded by the `PILOT_ENABLE_ALPHA_GATEWAY_API` feature flag.
+- **Fixed** `ListenerSet` status reporting when a `ListenerSet` is not allowed by the parent `Gateway` resource for agentgateway.
+When a `ListenerSet` is not allowed by the parent `Gateway`, the `Accepted` condition status is now reported as `False`, which was not previously the case.
+Additionally, because the `ListenerSet` feature is no longer experimental as of Gateway API v1.5.0, it is no longer guarded by the `PILOT_ENABLE_ALPHA_GATEWAY_API` feature flag.

-- **Fixed** an `agentgateway` Gateway now connects to sidecar-injected (mesh) backends using Istio mutual TLS instead of plaintext.
+- **Fixed** an issue where an agentgateway `Gateway` connected to sidecar-injected (mesh) backends using plaintext instead of Istio mutual TLS.
 Previously, raw TCP routed to a mesh backend (via `TCPRoute`, or a `TLSRoute` in Terminate mode) could hang for server-first protocols — where the backend speaks first, such as SMTP or MySQL — and backends enforcing `STRICT` mutual TLS were unreachable.

 - **Fixed** a memory and goroutine leak in Istiod ambient multi-cluster mode where the per-cluster node locality collections were scoped to the process lifetime instead of the cluster lifetime, so